- Excellent value for money and one of the best vacs in this price range

 Suction Power & Cleaning Performance

 Shark has designed the NV602UK to be suitable for all floors in the home.
 There’s only one floorhead, but it comes with a button for switching between hard floor and carpet modes.
-There’s also a suction control setting that’s useful for when you’re vacuuming rugs or thick carpets.
+There’s also an adjustable suction control setting that’s useful for when you’re vacuuming rugs or thick carpets.
 These are welcome features, as many budget upright vacuums don’t include them.

 Overall, the Shark provides excellent all-round cleaning performance.
 It provides strong suction power, despite only being 750W, and is a versatile vacuum cleaner.
 In fact, it’s hard to beat the NV602UK when it comes to value for money.
 Let’s take a closer look at how it handles common cleaning tasks.